-- (1) Available water determinations for access licences with a share component that specifies the water source are to be expressed as either: - (a) a percentage of the share component for access licences where share components are specified as ML/year, or - (b) megalitres per unit share for access licences where share components are specified as a number of unit shares. - (2) The sum of available water determinations made for any access licence with a share component that specifies the water source must not, in any water year, exceed: - (a) 100% of the access licence share component or such lower amount that is determined in accordance with Division 4 of this Part, for all access licences where share components are specified as ML/year, or - (b) 1 ML per unit share of the access licence share component or such lower amount that is determined in accordance with Division 4 of this Part, for all access licences where share components are specified as a number of unit shares. - (3) (Repealed)
+- (1) Available water determinations for access licences with share components that specify any one of these water sources are to be expressed as either: - (a) a percentage of the share component for access licences where share components are specified as ML/year, or - (b) megalitres per unit share for access licences where share components are specified as a number of unit shares. - (2) The sum of available water determinations made for any access licence with a share component that specifies one of these water sources must not, in any water year, exceed: - (a) 100% of the access licence share component for all access licences where share components are specified as ML/year, or - (b) 1 megalitre per unit share of the access licence share component for all access licences, where share components are specified as a number of unit shares. - (3) (Repealed)

-34 Available water determinations
+34 Available water determinations for domestic and stock access licences

-Unless the Minister otherwise determines, at the commencement of each water year the following available water determinations are to be made for the following access licences:
+Unless the Minister otherwise determines, at the commencement of each water year an available water determination of 100% of the access licence share component is to be made for domestic and stock access licences.